HuixuLiu/Solana-Hackathon-2024/README.md

 ## Introduction

 SolBNB is designed to transform the vacation rental industry by integrating blockchain technology to ensure security, transparency, and trust between hosts and guests.
-With SolBNB, users can book and manage properties with confidence, knowing that all transactions are secure and immutable.This project won 2nd place on consumer track on Solana hackathon Berlin 2024
+With SolBNB, users can book and manage properties with confidence, knowing that all transactions are secure and immutable.

+This project won 2nd place on consumer track on Solana hackathon Berlin 2024.

 ## Features